-In this almost monochromatic pot, two different coleus (Colorblaze Keystone and Colorblaze Maroon) vie for the thriller’ position, while the Lantana does a great job as filler and spiller.
+In this almost monochromatic pot, two different coleus (Colorblaze Keystone and Colorblaze Maroon) vie for the thriller’ plant position, while the Lantana does a great job as a filler plant and spiller plant.

-The ‘Spiller‘ is the plant that will tumble out of the pot, softening the edges.
+The ‘Spiller Plant‘ is the plant that will tumble out of the pot, softening the edges.
 Look for a plant that will tie the 2-3 other plants together, complimenting or contrasting as need be.
-Some good Spillers are:

 Sweet Potato Plant